avirzin/goliath/README.md

 # Goliath

 An index-based fund on the blockchain allows investment in a diversified, low-cost portfolio using smart contracts, ensuring transparency and accessibility for people in Brazil and abroad.
-This project was originally start being for the [Blockchain Rio Hackathon 2024](https://taikai.network/blockchainrio/hackathons/blockchainriohack24), but I joined too late, so I'm currently developing it for my conclusion of the [Alchemy University Ethereum Dev Bootcamp](https://www.alchemy.com/university/courses/ethereum).
+This project was originally started for the [Blockchain Rio Hackathon 2024](https://taikai.network/blockchainrio/hackathons/blockchainriohack24).
+Still, I joined too late, so I'm currently developing it for my conclusion of the [Alchemy University Ethereum Dev Bootcamp](https://www.alchemy.com/university/courses/ethereum).

 ## The Problem

-This project aimed to solve several key problems faced by individual investors, particularly those seeking long-term growth and financial security.
+This project aimed to solve several key problems individual investors face, particularly those seeking long-term growth and financial security.

 1. **Lack of Diversification** - Many individual investors struggle to achieve sufficient diversification in their portfolios, exposing themselves to higher risk by concentrating investments in a few stocks or sectors.